 Caesars Entertainment, headquartered in Las Vegas, is one of the world’s most diversified casino-entertainment providers with more than 55 destinations in five countries.
 Like most businesses today, Caesars is looking to digital transformation to take its business to the next level.
-Emerge sat down recently with EVP and CIO, Les Ottolenghi to talk about how they are using TBM to support their digital transformation efforts and build the integrated resort and gaming experience of the future.
+Apptio sat down recently with EVP and CIO, Les Ottolenghi to talk about how they are using TBM to support their digital transformation efforts and build the integrated resort and gaming experience of the future.

 Hello Les.
 Thanks for taking the time to speak with us today.
 Why don't we just jump right in?
 It's my understanding Caesars Entertainment won the 2017 TBM Award for Strategy and Planning.
 So, I'm just wondering, how long have you been doing TBM and what are some of the benefits that you've found by applying the methodology?